-Hantavirus patients are being monitored in a GA hospital.
+Hantavirus patients were being monitored in a GA hospital.
 Are you at risk?

-Following the initial news of the hantavirus outbreak on the cruise ship MV Hondius last, more local headlines as two Georgia residents are being monitored at an Atlanta hospital.
+Following the initial news of the hantavirus outbreak on the cruise ship MV Hondius, two Georgia residents were being monitored at an Atlanta hospital.

-Dr. David Fitter, incident manager for CDC’s hantavirus response, told reporters this week there are currently 41 people being monitored, two of which are being cared for in Emory’s specialized biocontainment setting.
+Dr. David Fitter, incident manager for the Centers for Disease Control and Prevention’s hantavirus response, told reporters last week there were 41 people being monitored, two of which were being cared for in Emory University Hospital’s specialized biocontainment setting.

-He added that the risk to the public is low, however, their top priority is “the health and safety of both the passengers who were on the ship and American communities.”
+He added that the risk to the public is low.
+However, their top priority is “the health and safety of both the passengers who were on the ship and American communities,” he said.

-The outbreak originated in April aboard the Dutch ship sailing from Argentina, and has since most of the exposed passengers have been repatriated, including two Georgia residents, according to The Hill.
+The outbreak originated in April aboard the Dutch ship sailing from Argentina.
+Most of the exposed passengers have been repatriated, including two Georgia residents, according to The Hill.

 Here’s what we know:

-- Both American and international passengers were on the ship
+- American and international passengers were on the ship.

-- The MV Hondius carried both American and international passengers
+- The MV Hondius carried American and international passengers.

-- A symptomatic passenger left the ship and later flew to Johannesburg
+- A symptomatic passenger left the ship and flew to Johannesburg.

-- 18 Americans were on the ship and were repatriated to the U.S.
+- 18 Americans were on the ship and were repatriated to the United States.

-The same biocontainment unit that treated Ebola patients is currently monitoring two Georgia residents at Emory’s Serious Communicable Diseases Unit.
+The same biocontainment unit that treated Ebola patients monitored two Georgia residents at Emory’s Serious Communicable Diseases Unit.

-The Georgia Department of Health reports doctors at Emory said one individual is receiving treatment while the other is being monitored, yet It’s unclear whether they will be cleared to leave before a 42-day monitoring window closes.
+The Georgia Department of Health reports doctors at Emory said one individual received treatment while the other was monitored.

 What is hantavirus and how do you get it?